-Raft systems are one of the simplest aquaponics systems to set up and are most promising for commercial and mass production.
-The rafts can be reused for many cycles of planting once the plants are harvested.
-The raft system method is an easy method that a beginner in aquaponics can build.
-In the next article, we will discuss the "Media-Based System of Aquaponics."
-Subscribe to our newsletter to be notified when we publish new articles..
+The raft systems are one of the most straightforward aquaponics systems to set up and are most promising for commercial and mass production.
+The rafts can be reused for many planting cycles once the plants are harvested.
+Subscribe to our newsletter to be notified when we publish new articles.